jaspector

 Monday through Friday, 8:00 a.m. to 4:00 p.m.

-Typical inspection sequence: Typical sequence includes: footing, foundation, drain tile/damp proof, sill plate, floor joist, framing, veneer, electrical, plumbing, mechanical, gas, fireplace, and final inspection.
+Typical sequence: Typical sequence includes: footing, foundation, drain tile/damp proof, sill plate, floor joist, framing, veneer, electrical, plumbing, mechanical, gas, fireplace, and final inspection.

-Prince Edward County Building Permit FAQ
+Source: Prince Edward County Building Office ↗

-Do I need a building permit in unincorporated Prince Edward County, VA?
+01 Do I need a building permit in unincorporated Prince Edward County, VA?

 Permits are required for contractors and homeowners performing construction, enlarging, repairing, converting, or demolishing any building within Prince Edward County.
 The Virginia Uniform Statewide Building Code also requires permits before construction or demolition and for most structural, MEP, occupancy-change, lot-line hazard, and asbestos-disturbance work.

-How much does a building permit cost in unincorporated Prince Edward County, VA?
+02 How much does a building permit cost in unincorporated Prince Edward County, VA?

+Building permit fees in unincorporated Prince Edward County, VA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $100 residential new structures; $100 residential remodel/accessory structures/pools; $50 residential trade permits; $100 residential demolition; $150 commercial new structures/additions/structural renovations.
 Fees are calculated as: Residential new structures: $100 + $0.25/sq. ft.
 Residential remodel/accessory structures/pools: $100 + $0.20/sq. ft.
 Residential trade permits: $100 + $0.03/sq. ft.
 Commercial new structures/additions/structural renovations: $150 + $0.35/sq. ft.
 Commercial non-structural renovations: $150 + $0.20/sq. ft.
 Commercial reroof non-structural: $150 + $0.15/sq. ft.
 Commercial trades: $150 + $0.03/sq. ft.
 Towers (new or collocation): $1,000.
 Demolition: $100 + $0.03/sq. ft.
 Solar energy facility: $0.33/sq. ft.
 Tents: $100.
 Signs: $50..
 Plan check fee: Residential plan review $50; commercial plan review $200 per plan; plan review revision after prior review: residential $25, commercial $75.

-How do I apply for a building permit in unincorporated Prince Edward County, VA?
+03 How do I apply for a building permit in unincorporated Prince Edward County, VA?

-1. Confirm whether zoning approval is required before submitting a building permit application.
+To apply for a building permit in unincorporated Prince Edward County, VA, follow these steps: 1.
+Confirm whether zoning approval is required before submitting a building permit application.
 The Planning and Zoning division publishes zoning permit forms by district.
 2. Gather all supporting approvals and documents.
 County guidance lists zoning approval, Health Department approval, VDOT approval, a title copy for a singlewide, electronic plans, and a completed building application as possible requirements.
 3. Submit the building application to the Prince Edward County Building Office in person (8:00 a.m. to 3:30 p.m., Monday through Friday) or by email to building@co.prince-edward.va.us.
 4. Pay permit and plan review fees.
 The county building fee schedule became effective March 1, 2026 and includes a 2 percent state levy.
 5. County reviews the application under the Virginia Uniform Statewide Building Code.
 If compliant, the permit is issued; otherwise, the applicant must correct deficiencies before resubmittal.
 6. Call 434-392-8838 to request inspections.
 Work must be ready by 8:00 a.m. on the day of inspection; the county cannot provide appointment windows.
 7. Obtain a certificate of occupancy where required.
 The building official is required to issue the certificate within five working days after final inspection approval.

-How long does it take to get a building permit in unincorporated Prince Edward County, VA?
+04 How long does it take to get a building permit in unincorporated Prince Edward County, VA?

-What work is exempt from building permits in unincorporated Prince Edward County, VA?
+05 What work is exempt from building permits in unincorporated Prince Edward County, VA?

-How do I schedule a building inspection in unincorporated Prince Edward County, VA?
+06 How do I schedule a building inspection in unincorporated Prince Edward County, VA?

-Inspections can be scheduled via: 434-392-8838.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Prince Edward County, VA via: 434-392-8838.
 Work must be ready by 8:00 a.m. on the day of inspection.
 The county cannot provide appointment windows..